DJAceAttorney/Computer_Science_2/README.md

 # War_horses
 Program uses inheritance for different horse types.
 The program allows the user to collect, train, and battle war horses with different class types

+# E-reader
+Program uses a linked list to store information using a queue data structure.
+The program creates an e-reader that is populated with books.
+The user can display books, add books to their read list, display read list, and sort read list by book price